charliecalvert/CloudNotes/Assignments/React/ReactPropsNative.md

 Our goal is to recreate our best current version of **GitExplorer** in React Native.
 By now you might be calling it **GitMenu** or **GitMaterial**.
 Whatever our best React Web App code might be, we want to recreate it in React Native.

+## State and Props

+It is important to think about the the difference between State and Props.

+![State and Props][sap]

 ## Get Started

 Create an empty React Native project called **GitNative**: